GroveJay/matrix-macOS-Messages-bridge/README.md

 ```bash
 ./build.sh
 ```
-This builds and copies the bridge to it's required location and name so it can become a full macOS Application later.
+This builds, moves/renames the built bridge to the .app folder (so it can become a "full" macOS Application later), and prepares the LaunchAgent `.plist` file and copies it to `~/Library/LaunchAgents/`.
 2. Change into the Application folder
 ```bash
 cd ./Matrix-MacOS-Messages-Bridge.app/Contents/MacOS/